What Makes Data Suitable for a Locally Connected Neural Network? A Necessary and Sufficient Condition Based on Quantum Entanglement: Low Entanglement Under Canonical Partitions Is Necessary and Sufficient for Accurate Prediction

 \end{proposition}

-\begin{proof}[Proof sketch (proof in~\cref{app:proofs:data_tensor_concentration})] A standard generalization of the Hoeffding inequality to random vectors in a Hilbert space allows bounding $\norm{\datatensor - \popdatatensor}$ with high probability.
-Bounding differences between entanglements via Euclidean distance concludes the proof. \end{proof}
+\begin{proof}[Proof sketch (proof in~\cref{app:proofs:data_tensor_concentration})] A standard generalization of the Hoeffding inequality to random vectors in a Hilbert space yields a high probability bound on $\norm{\datatensor - \popdatatensor}$, which is then translated to a bound on the normalized tensors. \end{proof}

-\begin{corollary} Consider the setting and notation of~\cref{cor:acc_pred_nec_and_suf}, with $\epsilon \neq 0$.
-For $\delta \in (0, 1)$, suppose that the training set size $M$ satisfies $M \geq \frac{128 \ln ( \frac{2}{\delta} )( (16 N - 24) \ln ( \max_{\K' \subseteq [N]} D_{\K'} ))^{4}}{\norm{\popdatatensor}^{2}\brk{ \ln (R) \cdot \epsilon^2}^4}$.
+\begin{corollary} Consider the setting and notation of~\cref{cor:acc_pred_nec_and_suf}, with $\epsilon \in (0, 1/6]$.
+For $\delta \in (0, 1)$, suppose that the training set size $M$ satisfies $M \geq \frac{8\ln(\frac{2}{\delta})}{\norm{\popdatatensor}^{2}\epsilon^{2}}$.
 Then, with probability at least $1 - \delta$ the following hold.
-First, if there exists a canonical partition $\brk{ \K, \K^c} \in \can$ (\cref{def:canonical_partitions}) under which $\qe{\datatensor}{\K} > (1 + \frac{\epsilon^{2}}{16 N - 24} ) \cdot \ln (R) + 2 \epsilon \cdot \ln (D_\K) + 2 \sqrt{ 2 \epsilon }$, then:
+First, if there exists a canonical partition $\brk{ \K, \K^c} \in \can$ (\cref{def:canonical_partitions}) under which $\qe{\datatensor}{\K} > \ln (R) + 3 \epsilon \cdot \ln (D_\K) + 2 \sqrt{ 3 \epsilon }$, then:

-Second, if for all $\brk{ \K, \K^c} \in \can$ it holds that $\qe{\datatensor}{\K} \leq \frac{\epsilon^{2}}{16 N - 24} \cdot \ln (R)$, then:
+Second, if for all $\brk{ \K, \K^c} \in \can$ it holds that $\qe{\datatensor}{\K} \leq \frac{\epsilon^{2}}{32 N - 48} \cdot \ln (R)$, then:

-Moreover, the conditions above on the entanglements of $\datatensor$ can be evaluated efficiently (in $\OO (D N^2 M^2 + N M^3)$ time $\OO (D N M + M^2)$ and memory, where $D := \max_{n \in [N]} D_n$). \end{corollary}
+Moreover, the conditions above on the entanglements of $\datatensor$ can be evaluated efficiently (in $\OO (D N M^2 + N M^3)$ time $\OO (D N M + M^2)$ and memory, where $D := \max_{n \in [N]} D_n$). \end{corollary}